jrwnter/mso/README.md

 from mso.objectives.scoring import ScoringFunction from mso.objectives.mol_functions import qed_score
-from cddd.inference import InferenceModel infer_model = InferenceModel() # The CDDD inference model used to encode/decode molecular SMILES strings to/from the CDDD space init_smiles = "c1ccccc1" # SMILES representation of benzene
-scoring_functions = [ScoringFunction(func=qed_score, name="qed", is_mol_func=True)] # wrap the drug likeness score inside a scoring function instance
+from cddd.inference import InferenceModel infer_model = InferenceModel() # The CDDD inference model used to encode/decode molecular SMILES strings to/from the CDDD space.
+You might need to specify the path to the pretrained model (e.g. default_model) init_smiles = "c1ccccc1" # SMILES representation of benzene scoring_functions = [ScoringFunction(func=qed_score, name="qed", is_mol_func=True)] # wrap the drug likeness score inside a scoring function instance
 ```